OpenLMIS/openlmis-ui-components/docs/conventions-javascript.md

 *Unit Testing Conventions*
 Test a factory much like you would test a service, except be sure to:
 * Declare a new factory at the start of every test
-* Exercise the producted object, not just the callback function
+* Exercise the produced object, not just the callback function

-#Interceptor
+## Interceptor
 This section is about events and messages, and how to modify them.

 HTTP Interceptors are technically factories that have been configured to 'intercept' certain types of requests in Angular and modify their behavior.
 This is recommended because other Angular objects can use consistent Angular objects, reducing the need to write code that is specialized for our own framework.